Careless Driving in Ontario: Points, Fines & FAQs

 Examples of Careless Driving

-As the Highway Traffic Act (HTA) defines it, careless driving occurs when you drive without care or consideration for other drivers.
+Under the Ontario Highway Traffic Act, careless driving occurs when someone drives without due care and attention or without reasonable consideration for other persons using the road.
 So, what does this entail?
 Here are a few examples of careless driving that can potentially incur a fine:

 • Texting or taking a call while driving